KIPP-Massachusetts/powerschool/README.md

 # powerschool
-API wrapper for PowerSchool's Data Access Plugin
+API wrapper for PowerSchool's Data Access Plugin to pull data from PowerSchool